geerlingguy/ansible-role-jenkins/README.md

     jenkins_admin_token_file: ""

 A file (with full path) on the Jenkins server containing the admin token.
 If this variable is set in addition to the `jenkins_admin_token`, the contents of this file will overwrite the value of `jenkins_admin_token`.
+If you specify a non-existing filepath the token generated during the installation will be written into that file.

     jenkins_jar_location: /opt/jenkins-cli.jar